FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ### Making network requests

-jQuery's `ajax` method has been one if its main attractions, but with the addition of the fetch API, making network requests is in vanilla JavaScript is much easier now.
+jQuery's `ajax` method has been one of its main attractions, but with the addition of the fetch API, making network requests is in vanilla JavaScript is much easier now.

 ::: c two-col wide